Onas07/Bank-Analysis-Project/ReadMe.md

  RECOMMENDATION
 1. Germany and France has a high customer exit rate that requires urgent attention to keeep customers and grow revenue.
-2. Germany and Spain have high average credit scores and can boost growth by offering premium services to high credit customers e.g higher interest rates and copying France's successful strategies and adapting.
+2. Germany and Spain has high average credit scores and can boost growth by offering premium services to high credit customers e.g higher interest rates and copying France's successful strategies and adapting.
-3. Investigate reasons behind female customer's high exist rates and develop initiatives that cater to both male and female financial needs.
+3. Investigate reasons behind female customer's higher exist rates and develop initiatives that cater to both male and female financial needs.
 4. Low account balances and credit scores among (0 and 10 years) customers may explain their low credit card demand.Further investigation is recommended to confirm this analysis
 5. Apex bank should offer persoalized banking services and exclusive benefits to customers aged 34-38 with high credit scores,salaries and balances to increase loyalty and retention.
 6. Inactive Accounts: Many exited customers didn't utilize their accounts.Reasons behind inactive accounts should be investigated if lack of usage led to exit.